 Promoting eco travel

 We have a bike shelter on our campsite and can lend you a bicycle free of charge for an outing during your stay.
 There is a small selection of child’s bikes but we do also have a child seat to fit on the back of an adult bike.
-We make sure that the tyres are pumped up and they are ready to go.
+The bikes are serviced by Thetford Men’s Shed and we make sure that the tyres are pumped up and they are ready to go.
 All of the bikes are second hand though and have seen many adventures before.
 We ask that you check them to make sure that you are happy before you set off.
 The bike shelter also contains a pump, puncture kit and bike locks.

 Cycle and walking maps are available to browse in the camp kitchen.